 One could write a book about all Greg’s different exploits in the mountains.
 First descents, opening new areas, countless huge days shredding in perfect conditions, après antics…The motto was “must be present to win” and Greg was, and did.

 If you were able to ask him what accomplishment he was the proudest of, his answer would be the myriad friendships he established with others while doing what he loved.
-Greg has SO many friends and he impacted so many peoples’ lives in a positive way.
+Greg has SO many friends and he impacted so many people’s lives in a positive way.
 He had a way of leaving an impression on people that they didn’t forget.
 He was a master of stoke and was accepting of everyone.
 He led the way by showing others how to pursue their passions, regardless of the obstacles.
 He helped people believe in themselves.
-He made his coworkers and guests and friends’ mountain dreams become realities beyond what they could have imagined.
+He made his coworkers’, guests’ and friends’ mountain dreams become realities, beyond what they could have imagined.

-Greg Harms is a legend and lived like one.
+Greg Harms was a legend and lived like one.